JacquelineCasey/Nom/README.md

 Java goes further with a JIT that *actually* compiles the code later on, which Nom does not have.

+The benefit to this approach is that I get to write basically everything, which I quite enjoy.
+I am writing the parser, the analysis stage, the code generation stage, and the runtime.
+While I am of course installing various crates to help out with utility stuff, I am avoiding those that implement major steps like parsing or code generation.
+Of course, this means that Nom's compile times are likely to be much higher than ideal, and its runtime efficiency much lower than ideal.

 ## Features